dotnet/dotnet-docker/documentation/sample-image-size-report.md

-# .NET 8.0 Container image size report
+# .NET 8.0 Container Image Size Report

 .NET offers a variety of deployment options for applications, which pair with container images that we offer.
 It's possible to produce very small container images.
 This document summarizes the available options to help you make the best choice for your apps and environment.